Project Details - Ended

 - Principal Investigator:

-- Evaluate the feasibility and validity of using quality measures abstracted from hospice electronic records.
-(Ongoing)
+- Evaluate the feasibility and validity of abstracting quality measures from EMRs among a network of hospice members.

 - Assess whether the measures that are abstracted are associated with families' perceptions of care.

 - Identify which quality measures hospice stakeholders identify as the highest priority for use in performance improvement and clinical trials.